cosmos/cosmos-sdk/systemtests/README.md

+# System Tests

+This package contains the testing framework for black-box system tests.
+It includes a test runner that sets up a multi-node blockchain locally for use in tests.
+The framework provides utilities and helpers for easy access and setup in tests.

+## Components

+- **CLI**: Command-line interface wrapper for interacting with the chain or keyring
+- **Servers**: Server instances to run the blockchain environment.
+- **Events**: Event listeners
+- **RPC**: Remote Procedure Call setup for communication.

+## Dependencies

-# Testing
+- **testify**: Testing toolkit.

-Test framework for system tests.
-Starts and interacts with a (multi node) blockchain in Go.
-Supports

-* CLI
-* Servers
-* Events
-* RPC

-Uses:

-* testify
-* gjson
-* sjson
+- **gjson**: JSON parser.
+- **sjson**: JSON modifier.

-Server and client side are executed on the host machine.
+Server and client-side operations are executed on the host machine.

 ## Developer